-The delay in the sequester has left the DoD less time to enact 2013 automatic spending cuts and adds to the uncertainty from such cuts.
-The nation's debt ceiling is currently expected to be reached in the fall of 2013.
-The U.S. Government continues to face substantial fiscal and economic challenges that affect funding for its discretionary and non-discretionary budget.
-On March 26, 2013, the President signed into law the Consolidated and Further Continuing Appropriations Act, 2013, which includes specific appropriations for our major federal customers, including the DoD.
-Although we are not yet able to determine all program specific impacts, we expect the reduced FY 2013 budget levels will result in lower 2013 awards on some of our programs and the related impacts to company revenues, earnings and cash flows will likely follow reduced awards.
+The delay in the sequester has left the Department of Defense ("DoD") less time to enact 2013 automatic spending cuts and adds to the uncertainty from such cuts.
+The nation's debt ceiling, as noted above, is currently scheduled to be reached on February 7, 2014 with current budget spending levels authorized through January 15, 2014.
+Although we are not yet able to determine all program specific impacts, we expect the reduced FY 2013 and FY 2014 budget levels will result in lower or delayed awards on some of our programs and the related impacts to company revenues, earnings and cash flows will likely follow reduced or delayed awards.